 sinadarbouy/mcp-nats — The Production Alternative

 Connects to external NATS clusters (not embedded).
-Multi-account support, backup/restore, credential and user/password auth.
+Multi-account support, backup/restore, credential and user/password auth, with Base64-encoded NATS credentials per account.
 MCP Review certified.
 Better suited for managing existing NATS infrastructure than JesseObrien’s embedded approach.

 Other NATS Servers